blockchainprojects/bitshares-widget-voting/README.md

 This widget can be indcluded as a simple html element, provided that the dependencies have been loaded.
 The following element displays the status of two worker proposals
 ```
-<div id="bitshares-widget-voting" workerid="1.14.109;1.14.108"></div>
+<div id="bitshares-widget-voting" workerid="1.14.109;1.14.80"></div>
 ```
 The property workerid is a ";"-separated string list of all desired worker proposal ids.
 An example with the above element can be found in [example folder](/example/bitshares-voting-widget.html).
-After rendering the user sees
+The widget is fully customizable with the included CSS file.
+After rendering the default CSS the user sees

 ![Example](/example/bitshares-voting-widget.jpg?raw=true "BitShares Widget for Voting")